yuxuanxc/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete all tourist attractions in the list
+1. User requests to delete all tourist attractions in the list.
-2. TrackPad deletes all tourist attractions in the list
+2. TrackPad deletes all tourist attractions in the list.

     Use case ends.